About USB on Mac

 Your computer may have USB ports that let you easily connect external devices, such as a keyboard, mouse, trackpad, printer, iOS or iPadOS devices, or a digital camera, without needing to restart your computer.
 The USB ports provide some power, so most devices don’t need their own power cords.
 You may be able to purchase adapters that let you connect non-USB devices to a USB port.

-About USB devices and Mac notebooks
+About USB devices and Mac laptops

 About disconnecting USB storage devices